 *This post may contain affiliate links, meaning Feast + West may receive commissions for purchases made through those links — at no cost to you.
 All opinions are our own.
 Please read our full disclosure for more information.

-Strawberry Mimosa recipe
+About this Strawberry Mimosa recipe

 Springtime brunch is the best way to emerge from winter hibernation.
 Whether you grab brunch out on the weekend with a friend or enjoy a smorgasbord at home, it’s all about that breakfast-lunch combo.
+With Easter coming up soon and Mother’s Day right after that, I’m excited to present to you the brunchiest springtime cocktail: strawberry mimosas.

-‘Brunchiest’ is a word now because I just used it.
+“Brunchiest” is a word now because I just used it.
 You’re welcome.
-I’ll use it in another sentence, just in case it didn’t make sense the first time: Strawberry mimosas are the pinkest, prettiest, brunchiest cocktail you can make for any spring gathering.
-Let’s get into how to make them!
+I’ll use it in another sentence, just in case it didn’t make sense the first time: Move over orange juice mimosas — strawberry mimosas are the pinkest, prettiest, brunchiest cocktail you can make for any spring gathering.

 Why you’ll love this recipe